czue/pegasus-docs/deployment/kamal.md

 required.
 It will also configure a load balancer ([Traefik](https://traefik.io/) to route traffic to the app as well as configure SSL certificates using LetsEncrypt.

-In the setup here we will run all the services on a single VM however Kamal is designed to work with multiple servers so you can easily move services to separate servers and update the Kamal configuration in `deploy/config/deploy.yml`.
+In the setup here we will run all the services on a single server however Kamal is designed to work with multiple servers, so you can easily move services to separate servers and update the Kamal configuration in `deploy/config/deploy.yml`.

 In the rest of the document, all the `kamal` commands are run from the `deploy` directory.